Freccialata/interactive-optimisation-of-skinning/README.md

-# interactive optimisation of skinning
+# Interactive optimisation of skinning

 **Batchelor thesis**: A Blender plug-in for interactive optimisation of skinning in skeletal animation (04 October 2020)